 Is a Generic Risk Assessment Acceptable for Vulnerable Workers?

-In short the answer is no. At least not unless it has been modified to take account of the individual’s own circumstances.
+In short, no. At least not unless your generic assessment has been modified to take account of the individual’s own circumstances.

-You can use a generic risk assessment provided:
+You can use a generic risk assessment if:

 - It enables you to write the individual’s name, job title and work activities

-- It lists the standard preventive and protective measures you are taking at work to eliminate/minimise the risk of catching the virus
+- It lists the standard preventive and protective measures you are taking at work to eliminate/minimise the risks

-- It allows you to consider a range of additional protective measures over and above those which are standard, which may be relevant and suitable to protect the vulnerable worker
+- It allows you to consider a range of additional protective measures over and above those which are standard and may be suitable to protect your vulnerable worker

-- It enables prioritisation of actions, based upon your estimation of the risk, eg through using some form of risk matrix.
+- It helps you to prioritise what you should do, based upon your estimation of the risk (e.g. through using a risk matrix).